Causal inference for N-of-1 trials: Complex scenarios

 The outcome $Y_{k}$ at time $k$ is now generated by a structural equation,

-As in Section \ref{sec:basic_scenario}, $\bar{\varepsilon}$ is a vector of i.i.d.\ variables drawn from a distribution $F_{\varepsilon}$ that does not vary over time.
-The variable $U_Y$ represents the direct common causes of all the outcome measurements, instantiated at baseline.
+As in Section \ref{sec:basic_scenario}, $\bar{\varepsilon}$ is a vector of i.i.d.\ exogenous variables drawn from a distribution $F_{\varepsilon}$ that does not vary over time.
+The variable $U_Y$ represents the common direct causes of all the outcome measurements, instantiated at baseline.

-We will denote with $U$ the union of $U_L$ and $U_Y$.
-As in the basic scenario (Section \ref{sec:basic_scenario}), the variable $U$ includes the common causes of all the outcome measurements, either directly, or indirectly (through $\bar{L}$).
-Therefore, this variable can still be interpreted as an individual-specific variable, potentially high-dimensional, summarizing characteristics of the individual at baseline and representing the source of effect heterogeneity.
-However, differently from the interpretation in the basic scenario (Section \ref{sec:interpretation_causal_model}), $U$ can now include some components that do not affect all the outcome measurements $\bar{Y}$ directly, as long as they affect all covariate measurements $\bar{L}$.

-For simplicity, we will assume that at time 1, both $L_1$ and $Y_1$ are generated according to Equations \eqref{eq:L1} and \eqref{eq:Y2}, where the variables at time 0 (which do not exist or are not measured) are fixed to a constant, say, zero.
+For didactic purposes, we describe the setting where $Y_k, L_k, U_L, U_Y$ are discrete with finite support, and where $Y_k$ and $L_k$ are directly affected by time-varying variables instantiated only at time $k$ and $k-1$, but our results can be generalized to the continuous case and to settings where variables have direct effects over longer time horizons.
+Moreover, for simplicity, we will assume that at time 1, both $L_1$ and $Y_1$ are generated according to Equations \eqref{eq:L1} and \eqref{eq:Y2}.
+Specifically, we will assume that the variables $A_0 \text{ (or }f^{A}(\textbf{Z},0)), L_0$ and $Y_0$, which do not exist or are not measured, are fixed to constant values $a^*_0, l^*_0, y^*_0$.
 In practice, a researcher may want to consider the study period as beginning at time 2, rather than time 1, and consider time point 1 as “fixed”.
-For exposition purposes, we describe the setting where $Y_k$ and $L_k$ are directly affected by time-varying variables instantiated only at time $k$ and $k-1$, but we will discuss how our results can be generalized to settings where variables can have direct effects over longer time horizons.

 As before, we will assume causal consistency